 As the founder of Fortify Experts, a nationally recognized leading cybersecurity executive search and staffing firm, we are pulled into the trenches of the cybersecurity employment gap every day.
 We are exposed to both the job seekers and the companies seeking security professionals.
 As a result, there are three critical issues I see rising up in the cybersecurity employment space.

 #1: Few opportunities for newbies.

-There are many college age individuals and other individuals who have had their careers stall which have heard of the massive cybersecurity employment gap.
+There are many college age individuals and other individuals who have had their careers stall which has heard of the massive cybersecurity employment gap.
 These hopefuls have jumped into the field to take advantage of what CSO Magazine is reporting as a zero unemployment field.
-They have been taking cybersecurity basic, advanced and even Master’s level courses in hopes of landing a new career in this ever widening space.
-Universities and security certification programs are seeing an increased interest and beginning to train up a larger numbers of individuals.
+They have been taking cybersecurity basic, advanced and even Master’s level courses in hopes of landing a new career in this ever-widening space.
+Universities and security certification programs are seeing increased interest and beginning to train up a larger number of individuals.
 As a result, there is a new wave of cybersecurity graduates coming out ready to be welcomed by an industry starving for new talent.

 However, many are shocked to find employment is much harder to land than expected.
 They are getting doors slammed in their faces when they were expecting welcome signs.
 They are being told they need a minimum of 2-5 years of cybersecurity experience to be considered for entry level roles.
 Resumes of new graduates pour across our recruiters’ desks and the frustration level continues to increase.

 Although the demand for cybersecurity professionals is high, most companies realize that becoming a good cybersecurity analyst or engineer is often a progression of skills that requires many years of other training prior to becoming a cybersecurity expert.
 Most often, the so-called ‘security experts’ were experts in other domains before they became security experts.